6 Traditional Vietnamese Cultural Values to Know About

 Vietnamese Food | ©Catlikespics/pixabay

-Many dishes have become specialties in Vietnam and are well-known in the country and the world, such as Spring Rolls and Pho Hanoi, Bun Bo Hue, egg rolls (Cao Bang, Lang Son), roasted duck with honey, sour noodle soup, bee-worm porridge, and sticky rice of Muong.
+Many dishes have become specialties in Vietnam and are well-known in the country and the world, such as Spring Rolls, Pho Hanoi, Bun Bo Hue, egg rolls (Cao Bang, Lang Son), roasted duck with honey, sour noodle soup, bee-worm porridge, and sticky rice of Muong.

-Northern Vietnam cuisine has features: a salty, rich taste, not as spicy, fatty, and sweet as other regions.
-The northern people mainly add light fish sauce and shrimp paste and use various easy-to-find vegetables and freshwater fishes, shrimps, crabs, and clams.
+Northern Vietnamese cuisine has a salty, rich taste and is less spicy, fatty, or sweet than other regions.
+The Northern people like to add light fish sauce and shrimp paste and use various easy-to-find vegetables and freshwater fish, shrimp, crabs, and clams.

 Many visitors appreciate Hanoi cuisine, claiming that it represents the most typical culinary quintessence of North Vietnam.
 You can find tasty dishes of pho, bun thang, bun cha, gifts (such as Com Vong), spring rolled of Thanh Tri, and special spices (such as Ca Cuong oil and Lang basil).